Deraen/deraen.github.io/resources/posts/2015-07-04-hello-world.md

 what is cool here is that to create a tag page no special task was needed as the render function can itself do the necessary work (one `reduce`).

+Render tasks do not need to necessarily output HTML, they can produce string in any way which is then written to the file.
+`collection`-task can for example produce HTML using Hiccup or XML using data.xml.

 ## HTML and CSS livereload

 Figwheel style ClojureScript development is already possible with [Boot][boot-clj] using [boot-reload][boot-reload] but that is heavily built for ClojureScript use cases.
-The client is written in Cljs so a built step is required.
-Also boot-reload doesn't handle HTML file reloads which are the most useful for static page development.
+The client is written in ClojureScript so a built step is required.
+Also boot-reload doesn't handle HTML file reloads which are the essential for being useful for static page development.

 Previously I've been using [LiveReload.js][livereload.js] with [Gulp.js][gulp] so I thought that should